 - Wholegrain cereals, meat, poultry and fish are good sources of dietary iron.

 - Liver is an especially rich source of iron, but pregnant women should avoid this source because of its high content of vitamin A.

 - Choose iron-fortified breakfast cereals and breads.

-- Vegetarians who exclude all animal products from their diet may need almost twice as much dietary iron each day as non-vegetarians.
-Sources include dark green leafy vegetables,such as spinach, broccoli, prunes, dried apricots, raisins, nuts, seeds, dried beans and peas, and iron-fortified cereals, breads and pastas.
+- Vegetarians who exclude all animal tissue from their diet may need almost twice as much dietary iron each day as non-vegetarians.
+Sources include dark green leafy vegetables, such as broccoli, prunes, dried apricots, raisins, nuts, seeds, dried beans and peas, and iron-fortified cereals, breads and pastas.

 - Vitamin C increases iron absorption, so eat more brightly coloured fruits and vegetables.